digitoimistodude/air-helper/README.md

 ### Please note before using

-Air helper an Air is used for **development**, so it updates very often.
+Air helper an Air is used for **development**, so those update very often.
 By using these code bases, you agree that the anything can change to a different direction without a warning.

 ### License